sst/sst/www/docs/constructs/SolidStartSite.about.md

 #### While deploying

-On `sst deploy`, the Astro app server is deployed to a Lambda function, and the AstroSite's `environment` values are set as Lambda function environment variables.
+On `sst deploy`, the SolidStart app server is deployed to a Lambda function, and the SolidStartSite's `environment` values are set as Lambda function environment variables.
 In this case, `process.env.API_URL` will be available at runtime.

-If you enabled the `edge` option, the Astro app server will instead get deployed to a Lambda@Edge function.
+If you enabled the `edge` option, the SolidStart app server will instead get deployed to a Lambda@Edge function.
 We have an issue here, AWS Lambda@Edge does not support runtime environment variables.
 To get around this limitation, we insert a snippet to the top of your app server:

 ```ts
 const environment = "{{ _SST_EDGE_SITE_ENVIRONMENT_ }}";